hannesbecher/PodiSNP/README.md

 # PodiSNP
-workflow and scripts used to detect SNPs in Podisma
+workflow and scripts used to detect SNPs in Podisma ant to deal with its transcriptome in general